 One of the coolest fish to get for your aquarium by far is the Black Ghost Knife Fish.
 It is a big, elegant, and fairly friendly fish, one that actually likes to sit in the hands of its owner as it eats.
 This is a very fancy tropical fish that requires a decent amount of knowledge and skill to maintain.

 Even though they require a fair amount of maintenance, people seem to love them for one reason or another.
 Let’s not waste any more time and talk about everything there is to know about the Black Ghost Knife Fish.

 The Black Ghost Knife Fish is also known by its scientific name, the Apteronotus albifrons.
 They are one of the most popular types of knife fish as they have been imported to North America and Europe for close to 100 years as pets.

 The Black Ghost Knife Fish also usually tends to have a shorter snout than other types of knife fish.
 This is a big and very nice looking fish which most people keep because of its awesome aesthetics.

 They love to live in areas that have a lot of vegetation, rocks, and other natural hiding areas.
 Interestingly enough, the Black Ghost Knife Fish has horrible vision and is nocturnal too, so they don’t really use their eyes.

 To get a bearing on its surroundings and to find food, the Black Ghost Knife Fish uses a special organ which creates an electrical field around it, which then helps the Black Ghost Knife Fish to position itself and to feel movement around it.
 It is like a low voltage navigation and prey finding system, almost like a form of radar, or even the sonar which whales use.

-Ideal Tank Size For Black Ghost Knife Fish
+Black Ghost Knife Fish Tank Size

 These fish as you will see later on, get pretty darn big and they need quite a bit of room.
 One single Black Ghost Knife Fish is going to need a tank that is a minimum of 100 gallons or 379 liters in size.

 So, keep in mind, these guys are big, they need a lot of space, and that means that they will also require a fair amount of maintenance.

 How Big Do Black Ghost Knife Fish Get?